hyurl/modelar/README.md

 ### Query#paginate()

-**Gets the page information of all the records that suit the given conditions.**
+**Gets the page information of all records that suit the given conditions.**

 **parameters:**